Skip links

 Sparks for Collaboration

-As a result of this program, we saw clear opportunities for collaboration within the cohort to strengthen each other.
+As a result of our Growth Guidance Programme, we saw clear opportunities for collaboration within the cohort to strengthen each other.

 Villgro Africa and WISH@Jhpiego are already collaborating outside the network through Jhpiego’s HealthTech Hub initiative.
 By leveraging Pollinate Impact’s membership, Pollinate Impact’s network can accelerate WISH’s mandate of being an innovation enabler in partnership with other healthcare-focused incubators and accelerators across the world.